babyboomer53/Lesson-4/README.md

         push result onto the result stack if it is not zero pop numbers from the result stack and display them
 ```
-The combination of the diagram in this pseudocode helped illustrate the concept.
+The combination of the diagram and this pseudocode helped illustrate the concept.
 Once I understood the concept, I was
 good to go.
 ### Solution
 While implementing my solution, I used a Stack class from the example code provided by the instructor.
 For the